-The statewide policy reserves only the Governor the authority to close state buildings and allow employees to be absent without charge to leave credits.
-The policy identifies emergency situations and enumerates the leave procedures to be utilized by the State University of New York’s state-operated campuses and the University’s System Administration, in response, along with procedures for obtaining waivers to the policy.
+The statewide policy gives only the Governor the authority to close state buildings and allow employees to be absent without charge to leave accruals.
+That policy identifies emergency situations and enumerates the leave procedures to be utilized by the State University of New York’s state-operated campuses and the University’s System Administration, along with procedures for obtaining waivers to that policy.
 It is New York State policy not to close state facilities, offices, or operations as a result of extraordinary weather conditions.
 In all such circumstances, offices are considered open for business.

 There are no definitions for this policy at this time.

-It is understandable that in certain extraordinary situations it may not be possible for employees to get to work.
+It is understandable that in certain extraordinary situations it may not be possible for employees to get to campus.
 This could be due to impassable roads, declaration of a state of emergency by a governmental official, etc. (NOTE: A declaration of emergency, even by the Governor, does not automatically mean closure of state offices.
 If there is to be closure of state offices in such a situation, that determination would result from a separate action by the Governor.)
 Certainly, employees as citizens are expected to abide by civil authority.
-Nevertheless, even in such situations, absence is the employee’s responsibility and employees will be expected to charge their absences as appropriate (see: Employee Attendance Guidelines in the Case of Severe Weather Conditions or Other Extraordinary Circumstances).
+Nevertheless, even in such situations, absence is the employee’s responsibility and employees will be expected to charge their absences as appropriate.

 Links to Related Procedures and Information